dhemery/DHE-Modules/modules/xycloid.md

 ## Using Xycloid

-1. Choose one or two Rack modules that you want to modulate.
-1. Choose two parameters that have CV modulation.
-1. Connect Xycloid's _X_ output to one parameter's CV input and the _Y_ output to the other's.
-1. (Optional)
-   To view the shape that Xycloid produces, connect its _X_ and _Y_ outputs to a Scope's _X_ and _Y_ inputs.
-   Set the scope to _X x Y_ mode.
-   (_X/Y_ mode can also be interesting.)
-1. **Play with the knobs.**
-1. For extra chaos,
-    modulate Xycloid's controls.
+- Adjust the _SPEED_ knob to control the frequency of the throb cycle, and therefore the frequency of the overall pattern.
+- Adjust the _RATIO_ knob to control the number of wobble cycles within each throb cycle.
+- Adjust the _DEPTH_ knob to control whether the throb cycle, the wobble cycle, or neither cycle dominates the overall pattern
+- Adjust the _PHASE_ knob to shift the position of the wobbles within the throb cycle, which determines where the accents fall within each throb.
+- _FIXED_ mode produces a whole number of wobbles for each throb.
+As a result, the pattern of accents repeats exactly from one throb cycle to the next.
+- _FREE_ mode allows the pattern of wobbles to drift over time.
+This can create yet another, longer cycle in the pattern of accents.
-1. For extra, extra chaos,
+- For extra chaos, modulate Xycloid's controls.
-    use Xycloid's outputs
-    to modulate its own controls.
+- For extra, extra chaos, use Xycloid's outputs to modulate its own controls.

-**The Audible Instruments Macro Oscillator** is a fantastic choice for exploring what Xycloid can do.
-Attach Xycloid's _X_ and _Y_ outputs
+Xycloid's _X_ and _Y_ outputs are always **similar, but never identical** to each other.
+You can use relationship to create interesting interactions between parameters:
-to the Macro Oscillator's _TIMBRE_ and _COLOR_ inputs.
-Modulating _V/OCT_ and _FM_ is also fun.

-Then **play with the knobs.**

-**More stuff to try:**

 - Modulate two closely related parameters.
 - Modulate two parameters that have nothing to do with each other.
 - Modulate the same parameter on different modules.
-    For example,
-    modulate the _PWM_ input on two Fundamental VCO-1s.
-    Or the _FM_ inputs.

 ## Plotting Xycloid